Choose a different fellowship program

 NEC (since 1994)

-• Ştefan Odobleja Fellowships Programme, supported by the Romanian National Council of Scientific Research (CNCS), offering up to eight Fellowships per year to young Romanian researchers, and
+• Ştefan Odobleja Fellowships Program, supported by the Executive Unit for Financing Higher Education, Research, Development and Innovation (UEFISCDI) of the Ministry of Education of Romania, offering up to ten Fellowships per year to young Romanian researchers, and

-• NEC International Fellowships Programme, with funding from our traditional supporters, which offers up to ten Fellowships per year to young scholars, irrespective of their country of origin.
+• NEC International Fellowships Program, with funding from our traditional supporters, which offers up to ten Fellowships per year to young scholars, irrespective of their country of origin.

 View fellows by year: